Bechtel: Mining & Metals

 Bechtel completed the engineering, procurement, and construction of a water system and desalination plant for the Escondida copper mine in Chile in 2018.
 The Bechtel-Techint joint venture team built a dual 112-mile-long pipeline to carry desalinated water from the Pacific Coast across the Atacama Desert to the Escondida copper mine approximately 10,000 feet above sea level in the Andes.

+In 2023, Bechtel was awarded EPCM contract for the Thacker Pass lithium mine in Humboldt County, Nevada.

 Energy

 The Energy unit designs and builds liquefied natural gas (LNG), oil, pipeline, petrochemicals, natural gas, and water treatment facilities.
 Since the company's founding, it has built approximately 50000 miles of pipeline systems, more than 50 major oil and gas field developments, and completed over 380 major chemical and petrochemical projects.
 The unit also constructs and tests tanks for LNG storage.
 Bechtel has built a third of the world's LNG liquefaction capacity.

 Between 2011 and 2016, the unit built three LNG plants on Curtis Island in Queensland, Australia.
 It completed the first of six trains in December 2014.
 The complex was named a 2016 Global Best Project by Engineering News-Record in the category of "Power/Industrial" and a Construction Project of the Year by S&P Global Platts.
 The unit also built the Wheatstone project, a two-train LNG plant that is one of Australia's largest energy resource efforts.
 Following completion of Train 1 in late 2017, Train 2 of the facility moved into production mid-2018.

 Bechtel has built five LNG production trains for Cheniere Energy Partners LP as the Sabine Pass liquefaction project in Cameron Parish, Louisiana.
 The initial cargo from the first completed train was delivered in 2016.
-In November, 2018, the unit has completed the first of three LNG trains on the Corpus Christi Liquefaction project in Texas.
+In November 2018, the unit has completed the first of three LNG trains on the Corpus Christi Liquefaction project in Texas.
 The Corpus Christi, project includes three LNG trains, three LNG storage tanks, and two berths.
 In 2016, Bechtel completed roof raises on two tanks at a liquefaction plant in Corpus Christi, Texas, for Cheniere.